lucia-auth/lucia/documentation/content/oauth/start-here/getting-started.md

 title: "Getting started"
 ---

-While Lucia doesn't directly support OAuth, we do provide an external library that handles OAuth using Lucia.
+While Lucia doesn't directly support OAuth, we provide an external library that handles OAuth using Lucia.
 This is a server-only module.

-This package currently supports the following providers: Discord, Facebook, Github, Google, Patreon, Reddit, Twitch.
+Supported providers are listed on the left.
 You can also add your own providers with [`provider`](/oauth/reference/api#provider) as well.

 ## Installation